 Customers trust us with the data for their more than 62 million accounts with us.
 It goes without saying that this data must be protected, and its security ensured, if customers are to use our services.
-In line with this, guaranteeing strict security and systematically preventing unauthorized access to customer data are part of our DNA.
+In line with this, guaranteeing strict security and systematically preventing unauthorized access to customer

+We aim to enable society to participate in digitization, and to ensure that this is done safely. data are part of our DNA.
 However, digitization brings more than just the risks that we protect customer data and our own data and information from: It also offers new opportunities (e.g. for product development) that we, as an internet and telecommunications company, want to exploit.